-- Do not include tax losses, film losses or foreign source losses at item 6. - Tax losses transferred from joining entities (including head company) at consolidation are shown at item 1, and foreign source losses at Part E-Foreign source losses. - Do not include net capital losses transferred after consolidation.
-Include these losses at item 7. - Net capital loss has the meaning given by sections 102-10 and 165-114 of ITAA 1997.
+- Do not include tax losses, film losses or foreign source losses at item 6. - Tax losses transferred from joining entities (including head company) at consolidation are shown at item 1, and foreign source losses at Part E - Foreign source losses. - Do not include net capital losses transferred after consolidation.
+Include these losses at item 7. - Net capital loss has the meaning given by sections 102-10 and 165-114 of ITAA 1997. - Do not include net capital losses if this item was completed in an earlier income year.

-This item requires information on the amount of net capital losses, transferred from joining entities, including the head company, to the head company at the date the consolidated group has been brought into existence- that is, the date specified in the notice of choice given to the Commissioner.
+This item requires information on the amount of net capital losses, transferred from joining entities, including the head company, to the head company at the date the consolidated group has been brought into existence - that is, the date specified in the notice of choice given to the Commissioner.
 Refer to section 703-50 of ITAA 1997.